Petham Primary School

 Our learning journey for Term 3 is 'Ticket to Ride'.
 This term we will be exploring transport and travel.
 We will be learning about different types of transportation such as buses, cars, planes and trains and comparing modern transport to that of the past.
 We will also be learning about a few countries that are different to our own and compare their traditions and culture to ours.
 Towards the end of term we will be blasting off on an exciting adventure into space where we will explore the planets, aliens and famous astronauts.

 Our learning journey this term is 'Terrific Tales' where we will be exploring lots of traditional tales.
 We will be reading many familiar tales whilst also introducing alternative texts and reading tales from other cultures.
 Throughout the term we will also be celebrating many exciting events such as Diwali, Remembrance Day and of course – Christmas!

 This term our learning journey is 'All About Me' where we will be focusing on settling into our new classroom and school environment and we will be spending lots of time getting to know our new class friends in Robins and our new teachers.
 We will look at similarities and differences between ourselves, and our lives, compared to our friends and we will learn that it is wonderful to be unique and to have our own special qualities.

-Please see our Love to Learn grids and Topic Webs below.
+Please see our Topic Webs below.